Chris Pratt And Anna Faris Are Enjoying Co-Parenting One Year After Breakup

-Chris Pratt and Anna Faris are showing that you really can co-operate with your ex especially when it comes to raising a child.
-As The Inquisitr previously reported, the exes have been seen hanging out together with their son, Jack.
+Chris Pratt and Anna Faris are showing that you really can cooperate with your ex, especially when it comes to raising a child.
+As the Inquisitr previously reported, the exes have been seen hanging out together with their son, Jack.
 Pratt and Faris were walking around Santa Monica and seemed to be enjoying their time with their kid.

-A source has reportedly told People Magazine reports, that these sights are a reflection of how their respect and friendship, despite the separation.
+A source has reportedly told People Magazine that these sights are a reflection of their respect and friendship for each other, despite the separation.

 “They are very friendly and seem happy when they are together with their son,” the source said of their current relationship.

 The reports of them spending time together have triggered rumors that Pratt and Faris might be getting back together.
-But celebrity gossip watchdog, Gossip Cop, says that the reports are untrue.
+But celebrity gossip watchdog Gossip Cop says that the reports are untrue.

 As the site notes, Naughty Gossip and OK!
 Magazine published questionable stories about the possibility that they could get back together.